 Read more about natural cholesterol lowering nutrients here.

-As with all health supplements, make sure you consult your physician or qualified medical professional before taking any supplement to avoid muscle weakness from using statins.
+As with all health supplements, make sure you consult your physician or qualified medical professional before taking any supplement to avoid statin muscle pain.